WRLC/SCF-AlmaRemoteStorageApp/instructions.md

 ### On all Institutions:
 1. FTP connection configuration - To share files between the App and Alma with a  [sub-directory](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/050Configuring_General_Alma_Functions/050External_Systems#UpdateSubmissionFormatFtp) for each institutions (the dir name should include the inst code. e.g. main_folder/01AAA_ABC).
 2. API-key with r/w permission for the Bibs area
-3. Publishing Profile - To handle items synchronization
-    - Create a [set](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/070Managing_Jobs/060Managing_Search_Queries_and_Sets#sets.setDetail) which contains all items that are located in the remote storage location.
-    - Create an Items [publishing profile job](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/080Publishing_and_Inventory_Enrichment) with the above set.
-Publishing protocol should be FTP and sub-directory is "items".
-Compressed file extension: tar.gz
-4. Remote Storage Facility - To export all requests to remote storage
+3. Remote Storage Facility - To export all requests to remote storage
     - Create a [integration profile](https://developers.exlibrisgroup.com/alma/integrations/remote_storage/xml_based/)  of “remote storage” type.
 “Export File Path“ is "requests".
     - Create a [Remote Storage](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/040Configuring_Remote_Storage_Facilities) conected to your integration profile.
     - Edit [Physical Location](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/030Configuring_Physical_Locations) - Type is : Remote Storage , Remote Storage is the remote storage facility you created.
     - Find the job ID that should be used for submitting the job and add it to the app configuration.
 You can use this API: /almaws/v1/conf/jobs?type=SCHEDULED&limit=100 search for the integration profile name and get the id.
+4. Publishing Profile - To handle items synchronization
+    - Create a [set](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/070Managing_Jobs/060Managing_Search_Queries_and_Sets#sets.setDetail) which contains all items that are located in the remote storage location.
+    - Create an Items [publishing profile job](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/080Publishing_and_Inventory_Enrichment) with the above set.
+Publishing protocol should be FTP and sub-directory is "items".
+Compressed file extension: tar.gz
+    - The Job sould contain the Phisical items Enrichment With the following: Repeatable field is ITM ,Barcode subfield:b,Current library subfield:c,Current location subfield:l
 5. [Webhooks](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/300Webhooks)
     - Create a Webhooks Integration Profile.
 Message type should be JSON and under Subscriptions Select `Job Finish` to send a webhook when an Alma Job is done.
 Webhook listener URL will be the url after deploying the app following forward slash and "webhook".
 E.g.:  https://alma-remote-storage-app.herokuapp.com/webhook